 The pharmacy identifies its risks appropriately.
-Team members record their errors and review them to identify the cause of errors.
-The pharmacy team make adequate changes to stop mistakes from happening again.
-The pharmacy has written procedures in place to help ensure that its team members work safely.
+Team members usually record their errors and review them as a team to identify the cause of errors.
+This allows the pharmacy team to make the necessary changes to stop mistakes from happening again.
+The pharmacy has adequate written procedures in place for the work it does.
 The pharmacy asks people for their views and acts appropriately on the feedback.
 The pharmacy has adequate insurance to cover its services.
 The pharmacy keeps the records required by law.
 The pharmacy keeps people's private information safe and explains how it will be used.
 Pharmacy team members know how to protect the safety of vulnerable people.

 The pharmacy had appropriate processes in place to monitor and reduce risks.
 Near misses were usually recorded on a paper log and contained details of the error and a brief reflection on the cause and the learning points.
 The company procedure was that near misses and errors were also recorded on an online reporting system, Datix.
-But there were no online records for near misses in the last four months despite there being entries on the paper log.
-Dispensing incidents were also recorded on Datix and included a more detailed analysis of the cause.
+But there were no online records for the last six months despite there being entries on the paper log.
+The responsible pharmacist (RP) said that dispensing incidents were also recorded on Datix and included a more detailed analysis of the cause.
+There had been no incidents reported in the previous six months.
 When errors were identified, they were discussed as a team to identify the potential contributing factors.
-Following a recent handout error, team members took extra care to confirm the identity of the person collecting the prescription was correct.
 A large proportion of prescriptions received by the pharmacy were labelled in the pharmacy then dispensed at the company's central fill site.
 They were then delivered back to the pharmacy and reconciled with the prescription.
-The company policy was that errors should be reviewed in a monthly patient safety report and actions generated to try to prevent a reoccurrence of errors.
-The most recent patient safety review seen was dated March 2019.
-The manager undertook to complete a patient safety review as soon as possible.
+The previous RP had completed a validation review of prescriptions dispensed using the central fill process which had shown no errors had been identified in a random sample of 300 prescriptions.
+Errors were reviewed in a monthly patient safety report completed by the RP and actions were generated to try to prevent a reoccurrence of errors.
+The patient safety report was discussed in a huddle.
+Pharmacy team members proactively highlighted drugs which had similar livery or unusual quantities to try and prevent errors.
+There was also a notice board showing a list of look-alike, sound-alike drugs.

 Standard operating procedures (SOPs) were held online, were up to date and were regularly reviewed.
 A record of which SOPs had been read by staff was held on each individual's 'eExpert' account.
+The RP said that the branch manager checked understanding of SOPs through observation and questioning.
+He provided additional coaching as required.
 A dispenser could describe the activities that could not be undertaken in the absence of the RP.
 Staff had clear lines of accountabilities, were clear on their job role and wore name badges.
 The pharmacy had a business continuity plan in place, which was held online.
-The manager described how, before implementing a new service, she would ensure the pharmacy would able to accommodate the work, and that it would be applicable to the local population.
-She would review staffing levels to ensure provision of the service could be maintained and would check that the pharmacy team had access to the appropriate tools and training to provide the service.
+The RP described how, before implementing a new service, he would ensure the pharmacy would able to accommodate the work, and that it would be applicable to the local population.
+He would review staffing levels to ensure provision of the service could be maintained and would check that he and the pharmacy team had access to the appropriate tools and training to provide the service.